C3 cooling tower construction

 Callide Unit C4 has been offline since the Unit C4 incident in May 2021.
 CS Energy has completed the bulk of rebuild works on Unit C4, including the installation of major replacement components such as the turbine, generator and generator transformer.

-CS Energy (through its subsidiary Callide Energy Pty Limited) owns Callide C in a joint venture (JV) with IG Power, and operates Callide C on behalf of the JV.
+CS Energy (through its subsidiary Callide Energy Pty Limited) owns Callide C in a joint venture (JV) with IG Power (Callide) Limited, and operates Callide C on behalf of the JV.